secure-software-engineering/visuflow/README.md

 # Running the Analysis

 After the plugin have been launched import the `visuflow-uitests-analysis` and `visuflow-uitests-target` projects from the DemoApp folder into the plugin workspace.
 Now follow the insturctions [in this video](https://www.youtube.com/watch?v=51iimUDaOPQ).

+# Compatibility

+The VisuFlow plugin is compatible with Java 8 and all the newer versions of Eclipse (Neon +).
+For Java 9 the work is in progress.